telegram-sms/telegram-sms-compat/README.md

 A robot running on your outdated Android device.

+You can come [here](https://bbs.qwe7002.com) to submit an issue or discuss any issues with this project.

 [Download](https://github.com/qwe7002/telegram-sms-compat/releases)

 [Android 5.1 or higher?
 Click here to download bthe latest and greatest.](https://github.com/qwe7002/telegram-sms)